 Mr. Sanness is a graduate of the Norwegian Institute of Technology in Trondheim where he obtained a Master of Engineering (geology, geophysics and mining engineering).

-Mr. Sanness currently serves as a director of Lundin Petroleum AB, Sevan Marine ASA, Panoro Energy ASA and TGS-NOPEC ASA.
+Mr. Sanness currently serves as a director of Lundin Petroleum AB, Magnora ASA (also Chairman), Panoro Energy ASA and TGS-NOPEC ASA.

 Mr. Sanness is independent for the purposes of NI 58-101.